395a Burrill Hall

 Postdoc.
 1969-72 Massachusetts Institute of Technology

-The cytochromes P450 (P450) are a superfamily of hemoproteins which are involved in the oxidative metabolism of many endogenous and exogenous compounds.
-There are, perhaps, 100 different P450s in a single mammalian species which are located in either the mitochondria or the microsomes.
-The microsomal forms are part of the liver microsomal detoxification system, which is responsible for the inactivation of many drugs, insecticides, carcinogens, and other lipophilic compounds and can metabolize endogenous compounds such as steroids and fatty acids.
-In some cases, the P450s are responsible for the activation of compounds, carcinogenic agents being prime examples.
-Our primary interests are the mechanism by which the expression of these genes are regulated, particularly by phenobarbital and the mechanisms of targeting and retention of P450s in the endoplasmic reticulum.
+Prior to retirement I studied the cytochromes P450 (P450) which comprise a superfamily of hemoproteins which are involved in the oxidative metabolism of many endogenous and exogenous compounds.
+My primary interests were the mechanisms by which the expression of these genes are regulated, particularly by phenobarbital, and the mechanisms of targeting and retention of P450s in the endoplasmic reticulum.